-Many interrogative sentences start with question words, but others are yes/no questions that begin with the verb instead of the noun.
+Many interrogative sentences start with question words like "how" or "why," but others are yes/no questions that begin with the verb instead of the noun.
 It is important to remember that interrogative sentences still require a noun and a verb to be complete.

 For more information on questions read Interrogative Sentence Examples.

 Exclamatory sentences are like declarative sentences in that they make a statement instead of asking a question, but their main purpose is to express strong emotion.
 They are easily recognized because they end in an exclamation point instead of a period:

 Notice that each one of these examples contains both a subject and a verb, which is still a requirement for a complete sentence.
 Exclamatory sentences are often used in casual conversation and in written dialogue to show emotion, but they are not typically useful in academic or expository writing.
 In these more serious works, it's better to make your point with well-written declarative sentences instead.